ncatlab/nlab-content/pages/19523.md

 It has been argued (e.g. [Moffat 16, p.
 2](#Moffat16)) that the apparent unlikeliness of such a "spatial coincidence" is relativized in view of the observed  "temporal coincidence" that cosmic acceleration seems to start roughly with the onset of [[structure formation]] (the "coincidence problem" of cosmology), and the perceived fine-tuning of the [[cosmological constant]] required in the [[standard model of cosmology]].

 However, this may be over-interpreting the realism of these simple models.
-According to [Rasanen 03, p.
+According to [Räsänen 03, p.
 15](#Rasanen03):

 > In order to evaluate the importance of backreaction in the real universe, we need statistical knowledge about complex configurations of dust, not exact information about simplified models.